Keibert Ruiz Player Props: Nationals vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The Cardinals pitching staff ranks 21st in the league with a collective 8.4 strikeouts per nine innings.

-- The Cardinals have a 4.45 team ERA that ranks 21st across all MLB pitching staffs.
+- The Cardinals have a 4.43 team ERA that ranks 20th among all MLB pitching staffs.

-- Cardinals pitchers combine to surrender 72 home runs (1.0 per game), the fourth-fewest in the league.
+- Cardinals pitchers combine to allow 72 home runs (one per game), the second-fewest in the league.

-- Montgomery makes the start for the Cardinals, his 15th of the season.
-He is 3-7 with a 3.91 ERA and 73 strikeouts in 78 1/3 innings pitched.
+- The Cardinals are sending Mikolas (4-4) to the mound for his 16th start of the season.
+He is 4-4 with a 4.36 ERA and 63 strikeouts through 86 2/3 innings pitched.

-- The lefty's last time out was on Wednesday against the San Francisco Giants, when he threw 6 1/3 innings, surrendering three earned runs while giving up seven hits.
+- In his last appearance on Friday, the righty threw six innings against the New York Mets, allowing six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.